Home » About Us » History

 New Jersey's Department of Health and Senior Services' 2009 New Jersey Hospital Performance Report ranked Palisades as a top hospital in the state and Hudson County's top performer for surgical care and providing appropriate treatment for life-threatening ailments such as heart failure, heart attack and pneumonia.
 The report also tabbed Palisades as one of only two hospitals in New Jersey to receive a "Perfect 100" score for treating patients with heart failure.

 1990s — Expanding Programs and Services

-- 1999: The Palisades Medical Center Foundation is created to build a source of perpetual financial stability for Palisades Medical Center and the Harborage.
+- 1999: The HackensackUMC Palisades Foundation is created to build a source of perpetual financial stability for HackensackUMC Palisades and the Harborage.

-- 1999: Palisades General Hospital becomes a member of the prestigious New York-Presbyterian Healthcare System — and officially changes its name to Palisades Medical Center.
+- 1999: Palisades General Hospital becomes a member of the prestigious New York-Presbyterian Healthcare System — and officially changes its name to HackensackUMC Palisades.

 - 1995: The Delivering for the Future Capital Campaign generates funding to completely renovate the Birthing Center at Palisades.

 - 1991: The Harborage opens, offering a 239-bed rehabilitation center and nursing home to patients as they recover from surgery, serious injury, or debilitating diseases or stroke.